CheckPointSW/sddc/README.md

 	* The selected template determines the eventual gateway configuration including:
 		* one-time-password: the one time password used to initiate secure internal communication between the gateway and the management
 		* policy: a name of pre-existing security policy package to be installed on the gateway
+		* proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature

 * controllers:
 	* An object with one or more controller configuration objects.